wistia/wistia-open-docs/_posts/plugin-api.md

 special_category_link: developers
 api: true
 category: Embedding
-description: Have some cool javascript that you want to use with a bunch of videos?
+description: Have some cool JavaScript that you want to use with a bunch of videos?
 The Plugin API lets you create a simple script package that works with any Wistia embed code.
 post_intro: <p>The Plugin API provides a light framework for script loading and initialization on a video, as well as some convenient properties for positioning DOM elements.</p><p>It works with all embed types, including iframes, which means you can even use plugins in systems that don't allow script tags.</p>
 ---